cyberwizardinstitute/workshops/unix.markdown

 When these tools use simple text-based interfaces, they can be easily recombined with other tools in novel combinations.

+---

 # why UNIX still matters: text interface

 To remotely access a UNIX system, you can use the same command-line tools and interface that you use locally.
-You can remotely access devices without a display port.
+You can remotely access devices without a display.

 Text is easy to read so you can poke around more easily to figure out what's going on.
-Many aspects of computer programming surround shuffling text around.
-UNIX accels at these kinds of tasks.
+Many aspects of computer programming involve shuffling text around.
+UNIX excels at these kinds of tasks.

 ---